 With all this as prelude, we return to where we started: All (of the best) asset managers would much prefer to follow Invictus – “I am the master of my fate, I am the captain of my soul.” – by charting their own course with maximum secrecy, subject to lighter regulation, as some form of prop shop.
 Though investors can provide lots of fuel for growth and financial glory, they also come with tons of headaches, and more so now as regulations and investor requirements have become heavier and more pervasive.

-He’s a dubious character – and, he maintains specific distinction as my all-time strangest interview; sitting there in his personal office’s gymnasium – like an antechamber – as I sat there at the leg press machine in my Armani suit and him, as Tom Wolfe wrote in the Bonfire of the Vanities, eventually breaking out in “saddlebags of sweat” on his spin bike as we chatted.
+He’s a dubious character – and, he maintains specific distinction as my all-time strangest interview; sitting there in his personal office’s gymnasium – like an antechamber – as I sat there at the leg press machine in my Armani suit and him, as Tom Wolfe wrote in A Man In Full, eventually breaking out in “saddlebags of sweat” on his spin bike as we chatted.
 That was 1994 – and I did not get the job.
 Anyway, Stevie Cohen recently took his $11 billion or so private, resurrecting SAC as Point72.

 Consider the aggregate wealth of the top hedge fund founders and their key executives.
 A very small group.
 For shits and giggles, lets call it 100, maybe 200 guys.
 Consider what this sum looks like in 10 years – and whether outside investors, themselves big institutional allocators, gradually get pushed to the sidelines.